 The IG Act authorizes the NEA OIG to receive and investigate allegations of employee misconduct, fraud, waste, and abuse occurring within the NEA's programs and operations.
 Investigative activities tend to be reactive and initiated based on reports of possible fraud, ethics violations, and other issues of integrity, including possible wrongdoing referred by NEA employees, other government agency employees, and the public.
-Because we do not have any investigative staff, during FY 2023, we relied on the Department of Education OIG to obtain investigative support when needed.
+Because we do not directly employ investigative staff, during FY 2024, we relied on the Department of Education OIG to provide investigative support to us when needed via an MOU.